 They also hold meetings virtually for those who can’t make it in person.

 We’d be remiss if we didn’t include ourselves, of course.
-In support of our recently launched Washington D.C. campus in WeWork’s White House location — which is home to our flagship Software Engineering Immersive and our new Intro to Front End Web Development courses — Flatiron School holds myriad meetings and groups that serve to introduce aspiring or curious programmers to code.
+At our Washington D.C. campus in WeWork’s White House location — which is home to our flagship Software Engineering Immersive and Data Science Fellowship — Flatiron School hosts a number of different meetups and groups that serve to introduce aspiring or curious programmers to code.